-The Arizona State Legislature has set forth the laws for child support in Arizona.
-These laws are found in Title 25 of the Arizona Revised Statutes, Chapters 25-500 to through 25-685 and 25-1201 through 25-1362 (the “Uniform Interstate Family Support Act”).
+The Arizona State Legislature has set forth the Arizona child support laws.
+These child support laws in Arizona are found in Title 25 of the Arizona Revised Statutes, Chapters 25-500 to through 25-685 and 25-1201 through 25-1362 (the “Uniform Interstate Family Support Act”).

 Child support is meant to help feed, clothe, and house children.
 The amount of child support that you might expect to pay or receive depends on several factors including your income and the needs of your child.

 How Are Child Support Payments Calculated in Arizona?